Owning the Narrative and Building Reputation

 After a negotiation with a vendor: “Decision: greenlight Marketing Analytics with 1.0 FTE, owner Maya, start 1 October, thanks to Priya for benchmarking.
 I secured vendor API access at no charge.”
 You subtly credit yourself while cementing the memory of your contribution.

-Advice for women in leadership
+Advice for Women in Leadership

 Document your value.
 Do not wait for others to narrate your impact.
 A short monthly note, “context, action, result, impact, collaborators,” creates a visible record that compounds over time.
 This builds reputation by evidence, not adjectives.